iifawzi/parcels-delivery-service/README.md

 ## Introduction **📺**

-Parcels Management Service consists of the backend and the dashboard that will allow the customers to create shipments and bikers to pick and deliver them. it's for Saloodo’s task for the Javascript Engineer hiring process.
+Parcels Management Service consists of the backend and the dashboard that will allow the customers to create shipments and bikers to pick and deliver them.

 In this document I will give you an overview about the project, grab a cup of coffee ☕, there're a lot of techncalities and fun.